SteveCohen/Piwik-for-Limesurvey/README.md

 ```
 /index.php/survey/index
 ```

 This feature rewrites the URLs to add information to the URL, and goes to an existing page according to parameters.
+* Disabled : use the real link shown to the user
+* Unreal link : Start by survey id, follow by gid, qid , event (save,load ..)
+* Admin link : To the survey view, group view or question view, with more information
+* Public link : To start of the survey with more information

 ## Content Tracking: Track respondents' interactions with answer options
 Options: Enabled / Disabled